 I'm glad I pushed past my twisted innards and kept reading.
 I loved it, and am excited for what comes next in the series.

-The Hollow City, is not a Partials sequel, nor a sequel to anything else Dan has written, but it is what comes next in this blog post.
+, is not a Partials sequel, nor a sequel to anything else Dan has written, but it is what comes next in this blog post.
 Also, it hasn't come out yet!
-The street date is July 3rd.
+The street date is July 3rd

 Here's the pitch Dan gave me over a year ago: our protagonist is a mental patient who arrives at the disturbing conclusion that some of the monsters he sees are real.